Get to Know Research Services

 Sydney Samples

-Sydney Samples serves as a Research Program Manager at WRF.
+Sydney Samples serves as a Research Manager at WRF.
 Sydney received her bachelor’s degree in Environmental Studies and Spanish with a minor in Political Science from Simpson College.
 She received her master’s degree in International Environmental Policy with a specialization in Natural Resources Policy and Management from the Middlebury Institute of International Studies at Monterey.

 Areas of Expertise: Climate Change: Climate Impacts, Public Health, Water Quality (Drinking Water)